MilosSi/ThinkItAssignment/README.md

 # Environment preparing

-Create database on your SQL Server and import data from thinkit.sql.
+Create a database on your SQL Server and import data from thinkit.sql.

 ```bash
 app/config/.env